metafacture/metafacture-documentation/Fix-User-Guide.md

 ## Cleaning up the transformation

 Since FIX is not constructing a new record stream but is manipulating the existing record you usually clean up after you transform the data.
-There are functions to kick out all unnecessary elements an kick out all empty elements.
+There are functions to remove all unnecessary elements and to remove all empty elements.

 e.g.: if you transform MARC21 to JSON but you want to keep only certain elements that you created. you state them in a retain function: